vishesh-khemani/2025-winter-csd322/networking/network-layer/index.md

     <br>
     <br>

 1. Consider the following network.
-With the indicated link costs, uses Djikstra's shortes-path algorithm to compute the shortest path from $x$ to $u$, $w$, and $y$. <!-- NETWO-R6lfp -->
+With the indicated link costs, uses Djikstra's shortest-path algorithm to compute the shortest path from $x$ to $u$, $w$, and $y$. <!-- NETWO-R6lfp -->

     ![alt text](<Screenshot 2025-03-09 at 5.37.17 PM.png>)